Striped hyena: Geographic variation

 As of 2005, no subspecies are recognised.
 The striped hyena is nonetheless a geographically varied animal.
 Hyenas in the Arabian peninsula have an accentuated blackish dorsal mane, with mid-dorsal hairs reaching 20 cm in length.
 The base colour of Arabian hyenas is grey to whitish grey, with dusky grey muzzles and buff yellow below the eyes.
 Hyenas in Israel have a dorsal crest which is mixed grey and black in colour, rather than being predominantly black.
-The largest striped hyenas come from the Middle East, Asia Minor, Central Asia and the Indian subcontinent, while those of East Africa and the Arabian peninsula are smaller.
+The largest striped hyenas come from the Middle East, Asia Minor, Central and the Indian subcontinent, while those of East Africa and the Arabian peninsula are smaller.

 Behaviour

 Social and territorial behaviours

 The striped hyena is a primarily nocturnal animal, which typically only leaves its den at the onset of total darkness, returning before sunrise.
 Striped hyenas typically live alone or in pairs, though groups of up to seven animals are known in Libya.
 They are generally not territorial animals, with home ranges of different groups often overlapping each other.
 Home ranges in the Serengeti have been recorded to be 44 km2-72 km2, while one in the Negev was calculated at 61 km2.
-When marking their territory, striped hyenas use the paste of their anal pouch (hyena butter) to scent mark grass, stalks, stones, tree trunks and other objects.
+When marking their territory, striped hyenas use the paste of their anal pouch (hyena butter) to scent mark grass, stalks, stones, tree trunks, and other objects.
 In aggressive encounters, the black patch near the thoracic and lumbar vertebrae is erected.
-When fighting, striped hyenas will bite at the throat and legs, but avoid the mane, which serves as a signalling device.
-When greeting each other, they lick the mid-back region, sniff each other's noses, extrude their anal pouch or paw each other's throats.
+When fighting, striped hyenas will bite at the throat and legs, but avoid the mane, which serves as a signaling device.
+When greeting each other, they lick the mid-back region, sniff each other's noses, extrude their anal pouch, or paw each other's throats.
 The species is not as vocal as the spotted hyena, its vocalisations being limited to a chattering laugh and howling.

 Reproduction and development

 The striped hyena is monogamous, with the male establishing the den with the female, helping her raise and feed when cubs are born.
 The mating season varies according to location; in Transcaucasia, striped hyenas breed in January–February, while those in southeast Turkmenia breed in October–November.
 In captivity, breeding is non-seasonal.
 Mating can occur at any time of the day, during which the male grips the skin of the female's neck.

 The gestation period lasts 90–91 days.
-Striped hyena cubs are born with adult markings, closed eyes and small ears.
+Striped hyena cubs are born with adult markings, closed eyes, and small ears.
 This is in marked contrast to newborn spotted hyena cubs which are born almost fully developed, though with black, unmarked coats.
 Their eyes open after 7–8 days, and the cubs leave their dens after one month.
 Cubs are weaned at the age of 2 months, and are then fed by both parents.
 By autumn, the cubs are half the size of their parents.
 In the wild, striped hyenas can live for 12 years, while in captivity they have been known to reach 23.